 Progressive Dinner in Pleasant Ridge

 Have you visited Pleasant Ridge here lately?
 If not you need to high tail it over to this up-and-coming hot spot!
 With new trendy restaurants all within walking distance of one another, this is the ideal foodie date night without the crowds of OTR.
-My recommendations: Start with custom cocktails at Grand Central Bistro and Bar , share a cheese plate at Share Cheesebar then top your night with some authentic Mexican cuisine at Casa Figueroa.
+My recommendations: Start with custom cocktails at the Overlook Lounge, share a cheese plate at Share Cheesebar then top your night with some authentic Mexican cuisine at Casa Figueroa.
 Please note: the churros are to die for.

 The Summit at Cincinnati State